konstantinzolotarev/sails-hook-annotation-policy/README.md

 ## Sails hook annotation policy

+# This hook wouldn't supported more.
+All functionality moved here: [sails-hook-annotations](https://github.com/konstantinzolotarev/sails-hook-annotations).
+# But current version is fully working.

 This hook allow developers to define Policies for actions using annotations.

 For this you could use `@Policy()` annotation. **It works only with double quotes!**